Night Wings

 “Then the vines disconnect from his energy body and are re-absorbed into the energy web.”

-“When I stop, there is a subtle, greater sense of connection that stays with me.”
+“When I stop, a subtle feeling of connection stays with me.”

 “Balshown,” I tell him, trying to break the intoxication of the singing and connections.